Looking for an extra bit of Christmas cheer this year, or even a way to have a bit more spare cash?

 Refinance to a better deal

-A redraw offset facility is linked to your home loan and offsets the balance in the account against the balance of your loan, meaning you can save on interest by having money in there and redraw that money when you need it (such as for renovations).
+An offset sub-account is linked to your home loan and offsets the balance in the account against the balance of your loan, meaning you can save on interest by having money in there and redraw that money when you need it (such as for renovations).

-Having a redraw offset facility can reduce your interest costs, earn more than in a savings account, can be more tax effective for investors and can enhance your loan’s flexibility, so get yourself a loan with a redraw offset facility this Christmas, or ask Santa for one.
+Having an offset sub-account can reduce your interest costs, earn more than in a savings account, can be more tax effective for investors and can enhance your loan’s flexibility, so get yourself a loan with an offset sub-account this Christmas, or ask Santa for one.

 Choose principal and interest repayments